 Our strategic focus is on Ireland’s transition to a low carbon economy and promoting meaningful business-led social inclusion.
 We do this through strategic advice on sustainability and support to business and we function as a think tank and an advocate for these issues.

 Ten years ago we launched the Business Working Responsibly mark.
 It is an independent and third party verified management systems evaluation that mirrors the global standard on sustainability, ISO 26000.
 By having a formal standard on corporate responsibility and sustainability, Irish business is demonstrating leadership within the international marketplace and can help strengthen a business ESG credentials.

 Business has a huge role to play in driving sustainability.
 We must work together to develop future-fit business models that will enable resilient and sustainable companies to thrive.

 The Sustainable Development Goals have clearly defined a roadmap for the sustainability of our planet, society and economy.
 Partnerships and collaboration are critical to achieve these ambitions.

-The best managed companies – those that are really successful today and will be in the future – are the ones that have fully integrated these considerations, whether they label them sustainability, environmental considerations or CSR.
+Our members are among the best managed companies – those that are really successful today and will be in the future – as they have fully integrated these considerations, whether they label them sustainability, environmental considerations or CSR.

 CSR and sustainability is shown to drive innovation, trust, management efficiencies and transparency.